worldamazing/plan/docs/letter-comprehensive.md

 **Our Vision:**

 Imagine a world where all basic needs are met through collective effort, allowing each person to live a life of purpose, creativity, and fulfillment.
-A world where the concept of "work" is transformed into a meaningful contribution, just two days a week on average or possibly even as little as 1 day per week, giving everyone ample time to pursue personal passions, spend with loved ones, and grow as individuals.
+A world where the concept of "work" is transformed into a meaningful contribution, just two days a week on average, giving everyone ample time to pursue personal passions, spend with loved ones, and grow as individuals.

 **Key Features of the Global Institution:**